neat/mutation/add-conn

 This chapter owns candidate-pair discovery, cycle guarding, and innovation-id reuse for newly added structural connections.

 Where add-node/ grows structure by splitting one existing edge, this chapter grows structure by discovering a legal pair of nodes that are not yet connected.
-That sounds simpler, but it still has several responsibilities: preserve innovation identity when the same node pair has been connected before, prefer historically meaningful or structurally useful candidates, and avoid illegal recurrent edges when acyclic topology is required.
+That sounds simpler, but it still has several responsibilities: preserve innovation identity when the same directed edge has been connected before, prefer historically meaningful or structurally useful candidates, and avoid illegal recurrent edges when acyclic topology is required.

 The flow is easiest to read as a pipeline: